NU Canadian Campuses

 Frequently Asked Questions

-Q: I submitted my study permit application before August 31st, 2022, and I am still waiting for my study permit approval.
+Q: I submitted my study permit application in Fall 2022 and I am still waiting for my study permit approval.
 When can I expect that approval?

 Please see here for the processing time posted by IRCC.